Skip to main content

 • Regions provide additional guidance when there is greater risk in a community.

 Attending school in person is important for a student’s education and well-being.
-Every school in B.C. has a communicable disease plan that details what they must do to prevent the spread of COVID-19.
+Every school in B.C. has a communicable disease plan that details prevention measures.
 Plans include multiple layers of protection.

 What schools are doing